Ground Turkey Black Bean Enchiladas

 Place the ground turkey filling on the tortilla.
 Place the filling (about 1/2 cup per tortilla) onto one edge of each tortilla.
 Roll up tortillas and place them, seam side down, in a row in the baking dish.
 Repeat with each tortilla until you have filled the dish (~8-10 enchiladas total).

-Can You Freeze ground Turkey Enchiladas?
+Can You Freeze Ground Turkey Enchiladas?

 Yes!
 Cool enchiladas completely.
 Cover tightly with plastic wrap and then tightly with foil on top.
 Freeze for up to 3-4 months.
 Also, these keep in the fridge for 3-5 days properly stored.